juandesi/mqtt-connector/docs/connection/lastwill.md

 # Last Will and Testament

-The Last Will and Testament (LWT) also known as Will publish message.
-It's the message that is published by the broker if the client disconnected ungracefully or with the reason code `DISCONNECT_WITH_WILL_MESSAGE`.
+The Last Will and Testament (LWT), also known as 'will publish message', is the message that's published by the broker if the client disconnected ungracefully or with the reason code `DISCONNECT_WITH_WILL_MESSAGE`.

-The `topic` and `message` are the only mandatory properties for a Will publish message, all others have defaults or are optional.
+The only mandatory properties for a 'will publish message' are `topic` and `message`, all others have defaults or are optional.

 {% capture tab_content %}